Today, I want to discuss the importance of suffering in silence, so you have the strength needed to resolve your issues.

 You don’t need to tell every person about your failure to go to the gym.
 You don’t need to espouse elegantly about your depression to strangers.
 You don’t need to whine about your failed candidate’s promises.

 - Can’t Hurt Me – David Goggins is a tough son of bitch who has gone through hell.
-The end result is a strong individual who controls his mind and has achieved a long list of admirable goals.
-His autobiography covers his life, his mindset, and how learning to deal with pain can make anyone a stronger individual.
+His autobiography covers his life, mindset, and how learning to deal with pain can make anyone stronger.
+The result is a strong individual who controls his mind and has achieved many admirable goals.

 - When have you complained to others?
 What were you complaining about?
 Did you do enough self-reflection before talking to them?